 What type of exciting projects have you worked on?

 My job allows me to work on a variety of projects.
 Currently, we are introducing more blended learning into the business to appeal to our wide audience.
-Last year I was involved in creating an e-learning module to officially launch our internal training programmes.
+Last year I was involved in creating an e-learning module to officially launch our internal training programs.

 To enhance what we previously offered, we introduced a variety of media into the module.
 This included videos and podcasts from various managers across the business.
 It’s not unusual to see a member of the training team walking about with video equipment and microphones these days!